koenvervloesem/bluetooth-clocks/README.rst

 their advertisements and has a device-independent API to set and get the time on them.

 .. image:: https://github.com/koenvervloesem/bluetooth-clocks/raw/main/docs/_static/synchronized-clocks.jpg
-    :alt: Synchonize all your Bluetooth Low Energy clocks
+    :alt: Synchronize all your Bluetooth Low Energy clocks

 .. inclusion-marker-after-intro